xgulism1/UE_Spice_Demo/README.md

 ![image](https://i.imgur.com/9oQ0FmD.png)

-Users can change the vectors for the X and Y axis using the comboboxes and toggle the display of real and imaginary values in the controls on the right of the graph panel.
+Users can change the vectors for the X and Y axes using the comboboxes and toggle the display of real and imaginary values in the controls on the right of the graph panel.

 ![image](https://i.imgur.com/9xDY8uW.png)